2015 Jeffrey W. Scholarship Deadline

 Hines, Bruno Kirby, Ed Begley, Jr. and Bill Cosby in both television and stage performances.
 He has

-theatres, colleges and universities across the country.
-Mr. Corriveau published his work WAITING
+at various theatres, colleges and universities across the country.
+Mr. Corriveau published his work

 in conjunction with Opera for Youth on Creating an Interactive Residency and Incorporating the Arts